newtonyan/portfolio-svelte-kit/src/routes/projects/overview/+page.md

 ---
 title: Project Overview
-description: A brief overview of projects I have done in the past
+description: Explore a collection of projects I have completed in the past, showcasing my skills in web development.
 ---

 <script lang="ts">